Phillips Mushroom Farms, Kennett Square, PA

 Tina is a mycologist and the Technical Director of Phillips Mushroom Farms, a certified organic farm in Kennett Square, PA since 1995.
 She has served on the Board of Directors of several organizations including PCO, OMRI, NOSB, and USDA FVIAC.
 She lives and gardens with her farmer husband and various pets in beautiful Chester County, PA.

 Andrew grew up working on his family farm in Central Pennsylvania.
 He attended Delaware Valley University and after working in the family business, he lived in Alaska for 3 years.
 Upon returning, Andrew took a position as an organic agronomist working to transition land in Pennsylvania.
 He then moved into marketing organic grain and began an agronomic consulting business.
-Andrew is a Certified Crop Advisor and has his Pennsylvania Nutrient Management License.
-Andrew is farming 50 organic acres and lives in Berks County with his wife, Kim and 1yr old son, Lukas.
+Andrew is a Certified Crop Advisor.
+Andrew is farming 50 organic acres and lives in Berks County with his wife, Kim and 3yr old son, Lukas.

 Penn State Senior Project Associate, University Park, PA

 Ron’s agricultural experience began with his upbringing on the family dairy, grain, and potato farm in Cambria County, PA.
 He now owns and operates a 50-acre hay farm that specializes in the horse hay market.
 Ron earned a BS in Agronomy from Delaware Valley University, and an MS in Agronomy from Penn State.
 He served as staff on Penn State’s Agronomy Department, then as staff at the University of Florida’s Plant Pathology Department before returning to Penn State in 2001.
 Ron currently coordinates on-farm research at Penn State in the Plant Sciences Department.
 Ron has a sound understanding of crop production practices in which organic farmers are engaged as well as a strong grasp on the numerous challenges faced by organic producers.
-Ron volunteers with the Board of Directors for the PA Agronomic Education Society, the Penn State Collegiate Farm Bureau Club, and the Halfmoon Township Open Space Preservation Board.
+Ron volunteers with the PA Agronomic Education Society, the Centre County Ag Land Preservation Board, the Knights of Columbus and the Collegiate Farm Bureau and Agronomy clubs at Penn State.

 Kitchen Table Consultants, Bala Cynwyd, PA